 P48L11

-Change the first paragraph as follows

-The Sequence Control field is 16 bits in length and its format depends whether segmentation and reassembly (see 10.62) is supported between the transmitting and receiving STA.
-If segmentation and reassembly is not supported, the Sequence Control field consists of two subfields, the Sequence Number and the Fragment Number, and its.
-The format of the Sequence Control field is illustrated in Figure 9-4.
-If segmentation and reassembly is supported, the Sequence Control field has the format illustrated in Figure 4.
+The Sequence Control field is 16 bits in length and consists of two subfields, the Sequence Number and the Fragment Number, and it is illustrated in Figure 9-4.
 The Sequence Control field is not present in Control frames.

-Insert the following at the end of the caption of Figure 9-4 “(when segmetation and reassembly is not 1 supported)” Insert the following at the end of the subclause

 Insert at P49L4